chrisgrieser/nvim-tinygit/README.md

 The type of history search depends on the mode `.fileHistory` is called from:
 - **Normal mode**: search history for a string (`git log -G`)
-	* Correctly follows file renamings, and displays past file names in the commit selection.
+	* Correctly follows file renamings, and displays past filenames in the commit selection.
 	* The search input is case-insensitive and supports regex.
 	* Leave the input field empty to display *all* commits that changed the